HarryShomer/kgpy/README.md

 1. Implement other KGEs
 2. Better documentation (run as script)
-3. Memory leak in CompGCN aggregation layer
-4. Provide cleaner implementation of BaseGNNModel
+3. Provide cleaner implementation of BaseGNNModel

 ### Data

-The data found in the `kg_datasets` directory is via https://github.com/ZhenfengLei/KGDatasets.
+The data found in the `datasets` directory is via https://github.com/ZhenfengLei/KGDatasets.